 It’s a tough decision to make.
 What would you do if you were in my shoes?

 I forget to mention that we are unwilling to stay in our current home because the schools cannot support our children.
 There are issues of safety, bullying, and poor academics combined.
-Out of a ten-point rating system, our high school is now a two.
 If we remain here, we will either need to home school long term or re-enroll the kids in pricey private school.
 We would prefer to move to a new location where public school would be an option worth choosing.